CtrlK

 Progressive Disclosure

-This is a monolithic wall of content with no references to external files.
-The Key Concepts table, Tools & Systems table, Common Scenarios section, and detailed code examples could all be split into separate reference files.
-Everything is inlined in one massive document.
+The content is a monolithic wall of text with no references to external files and no bundle structure.
+The Key Concepts table, Tools & Systems table, four Common Scenarios, and the Output Format template could all be split into separate reference files.
+Everything is inlined, making the skill unnecessarily long for the main SKILL.md file.

 1 / 3